Mallinckrodt And The $2B Additional Debt Bomb That The Sell Side Forgot About

 Well in this case because the notes are "Differed Tax liabilities," they can theoretically be offset by large losses in the US.
 So from a Debt perspective, should MNK go bankrupt, the losses would be used to offset the differed liability.
 Thus, they have little bearing on the company's ability to repay creditors in a bankruptcy proceeding.

-However, the IRS does stand in front of the equity - AND THAT - is what we are here to talk about today.
+However, the IRS does stand in front of the equity - And That - is what we are here to talk about today.
 I have not found a single sell-side model that accounts for this debt in their Enterprise Value calculations.
 Virtually all of them only include the the LTM net Debt number of ~$5.5B in calculating their price targets.
-NOT ONE OF THEM INCLUDES THE ADDITIONAL $2.2B IN "OTHER LONG-TERM OBLIGATIONS" INCLUDING THIS MASSIVE TAX LIABILITY.
+Not one of them includes the additional $2.2b in "other long-term obligations" including this massive tax liability.

 This liability equates to roughly $20/share of additional debt that is wholesale ignored by the equity research analysts.
 So let's look at the average price target on the street right now shall we?
 Source: Bloomberg